 #3: If you were guaranteed success, what would you try?

 Coaching tip: Create an inspiring vision for your client.

-This broad sweeping inspiring question deserves time and space.
+This broad sweeping, inspiring question deserves time and space.
 Don’t ask it in a quick flippant way.
-Reserve it for somewhere early in the session when you want to lift the client up to an aerial view, to see the bigger picture and to create a vision for themselves.
+Reserve it somewhere early in the session when you want to lift the client up to an aerial view to see the bigger picture and create a vision for themselves.

-Use this question for visioning, working to establish goals and to inspire.
+Use this question for visioning, working to establish goals and inspiring.